mqtt-tools/mqttwarn/README.md

 Optionally you can specify `parse_mode` which will be used during message sending.
 Please, check [docs](https://core.telegram.org/bots/api#formatting-options) for additional information.

 If you have the `chatId` you can specify the telegram service to use the chatId directly.
-Warning, this will need to be the case for all notifiers!
+Warning, this will need to be the case for all the targets in this notifier!

 Quickest way to get the `chatid` is by visiting this url (insert your api key): https://api.telegram.org/botYOUR_API_TOKEN/getUpdates and getting the id from the "from" section.